cyuria/build.nvim/README.md

 In this case, the build system would be `"make"`, the `"root"` directory `myapp/` and the `"build"` directory `myapp/build/`.

-Note that *build.nvim* uses absolute paths whereever possible.
+Note that *build.nvim* uses absolute paths wherever possible.

 ## Contributing